 - Login - user's screen name.

-- User Roles - the role set for the user.
+- User Roles - the roles assigned for the user.
+The roles are set at user creation process.

 - Time Zone - time zone set for this user.